microsoft/CCF/doc/audit/python_library.rst

 .. tip::

-    The ``read_ledger.py`` command line utility can be used to parse and display the public content of ledger directory:
+    The ``read_ledger.py`` command line utility can be used to parse and display the public content of the ledger directory:

     .. code-block:: bash